ucsd-dsc-arts/dsc160-final-dsc160_final_group8/README.md

 For the project proposal, please write a short abstact addressing the questions below.
 You need to replace the entire contents of this section with one to two paragraphs addressing the following:

 - What is your concept for a generative art project?
 DONE
-- What methods/networks/techniques will you employ (include links to technical precedents/code bases)NEEDS WORK
+- What methods/networks/techniques will you employ (include links to technical precedents/code bases) DONE
 - What training data (if any) will you use for your project?
 DONE
 - What kind of results do you hope that your system will produce?
 DONE
 - How will you present your result/what form will your output take?
 DONE